jzamora5/Express_AirBnB_API/README.md

 # Express_AirBnB_API
-AirBnB API With Express and Sequalize
+AirBnB API With Express and Sequelize